6 Brilliant Ways To Advertise For Black Friday 2019

 Build up your email list with a slide-in or Exit Intent

-In the weeks leading up to Black Friday, you gather more permissions for your email list with a slide-in or the more agressive Exit Intent.
+In the weeks leading up to Black Friday, you gather more permissions for your email list with a slide-in or the more aggressive Exit Intent.
 Don't just be active around Black Friday.You also need to market your Black Friday concept and generate interest.
 New email signups can be valuable conversions to win ahead of Black Friday.

 You can talk specifically about Black Friday competitions or challenge your visitors to sign up to unique offers.
 Think about whether this should be a specific Black Friday list.